rsmith-nl/stltools/README.rst

 Installation
 ============

-Run the following command to install the module and the scripts.
+Run the following command to install the scripts.

 .. code-block:: sh

-    # python3 setup.py install
+    > python3 setup.py install

+The scripts are install as a normal user, root or administrator privileges are not required.

+The scripts are installed as self-contained executable Python zip archives.